cda-tum/mqt-qcec/README.md

    - Naive,
    - Proportional,
    - Lookahead,
-   - CompilationFlow (as of version 1.1).
+   - CompilationFlow (as of version 1.1),
+   - PowerOfSimulation (as of version 1.2).

 For details on the available methods we refer to [iic.jku.at/eda/research/quantum_verification](http://iic.jku.at/eda/research/quantum_verification).